 New International Students should complete Visa and Immigration Intake procedures during Orientation week or as soon as possible.
-Failure to complete the Intake procedures in AccessVIS and report to VIS may endanger a student’s status in the United States.
+Failure to complete the Intake procedures in accessVIS and report to VIS may endanger a student’s status in the United States.
 Students must complete the online Immigration Intake and report to VIS with the following documents:

-- US Visa
+- U.S. Visa

-- I-94 Electronic Admission Number Printout
+- I-94 Electronic Document (Printout)

 Note: VIS will not release any personal documents without written authorization.

 - Valid travel signature (travel signatures are only valid for 12 months)

 - Valid passport (valid for 6 months into the future)

 - Valid F-1 Visa Stamp (if applicable)